ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 **Step-2: Verifying that CA Setup is complete**
 **1:** In the Azure portal, select the application subscription that was used above and search for resources of type Automation Account.
-You should see an Automation Account created by the name 'AzSDKContinuousAssurance'.
+You should see an Automation Account created by the name 'AzSKContinuousAssurance'.
 Clicking on it will display the contents of the Automation Account (something that looks like the below, the counts shown may vary a little):

  ![04_CA_Overview_Screen](../Images/04_CA_Overview_Screen.png)